anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 ### Breaking Changes in Successors {#breaking_changes}

-A breaking change (also known as a backwards-incompatible change) occurs when a modification in a successor extension with respect to the predecessor extension, where each is identified by the same extension identifier (see (#syntax)), causes clients conforming to the predecessor extension to malfunction, experience degradation of functionality, or fail to interoperate in some other manner.
+A breaking change (also known as a backwards-incompatible change) occurs when a modification in a revision causes clients conforming to the predecessor to malfunction, experience degradation of functionality, or fail to interoperate in some other manner.

-With the current extension model, an extension with a successor with breaking changes is indistinguishable from a new, unrelated extension.
-Additionally, there is no signaling mechanism in RDAP to specify successors with breaking changes.
+However, a replacement is indistinguishable from a new, unrelated extension and is a breaking change from its predecessor.
 Implementers of such changes should consider the following:

- - Whether the new version of the extension can be provided alongside the old version of the extension, so that a service can simply support both during a transition period;
+ - Whether a replacement can be provided alongside the predecessor, so that a service can simply support both during a transition period;
- - Whether some sort of client signaling should be supported, so that clients can opt for the old or new version of the extension in responses that they receive (see [@?I-D.ietf-regext-rdap-x-media-type] for an example of how this might work); and
+ - Whether some sort of client signaling should be supported, so that clients can opt for the predecessor or replacement of the extension in responses that they receive (see [@?I-D.ietf-regext-rdap-x-media-type] for an example of how this might work); and
  - Whether the extension itself should define how versioning is handled within the extension documentation.

-When using a transition period between two versions of an extension by using both versions, the successor must not conflict with the predecessor.
+When using a transition period between a predecessor and its successor, the successor must not conflict with the predecessor.
 Typically, this is not an issue when the rules of RDAP namespaced identifiers are followed (see (#bare_extensions)), but care should be taken if the extensions specify other behaviors not protected by namespaces, particularly